grburgess/popsynth/docs/md/quickstart.md

 We can load this yaml file into a population synth like this:

 ### Create our demo auxiliary samplers
-read ahead int he docs for more details on auxiliary samplers
+read ahead in the docs for more details on auxiliary samplers

 ```python
 class DemoSampler(popsynth.AuxiliarySampler):